mnaberez/supervisor_cache/README.txt

   ['foo']

   The key must be a string and cannot be zero-length.
-The value must also be a string but is permitted to be zend-length.
+The value must also be a string but is permitted to be zero-length.
 Please consult the inline source documentation for the specifics of each command available.

 Warning